Experiment Tracking

 Overview

-A machine learning experiment involves training and evaluating multiple models to find the best one.
-Tracking experiments helps keep things organized and ensures consistency.
+A machine learning experiment involves training and evaluating multiple models to identify the best-performing approach.
+Because experiments often vary in data, parameters, and configurations, experiment tracking is essential to keep everything organized and reproducible.

 Without experiment tracking, you may face challenges like: